Preranakh/Preranakh/README.md

 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working to be a better writer.
+- 😄 Pronouns: She/Her/Hers
+- ⚡ Fun fact: I can sketch and I love cooking?
+It's like my personal marathon.
+Give me a kitchen, and I'll happily cook up all day long..

 - 🔭 I am a Ph.D. student at University of Delaware working at [Sensify Lab](https://sensifylab.cis.udel.edu/), I am conducting research under [Prof. Matthew Mauriello](https://www.eecis.udel.edu/~mlm/) to work on human-centered design, the engineering of software systems that extend user capabilities, and practical applications of technology that address high-value social problems.

 - Currently I am developing crowdsourcing and intervention tools that help to aggregate data about news articles and power community-driven review systems.
 The long-term aim of my research study is to explore recommendation algorithms and how interventions in browsing patterns might improve media literacy.